Typical mass shooters are in their 20s and 30s – suspects in California’s latest killings are far from that average

 The median age of mass shooters in the United States is 32.
 Yet the man who is alleged to have shot dead 11 people in Monterey Park on Jan.
 21, 2023, before turning the gun on himself was 72 years old – the oldest mass shooter in modern American history, our records show.
 Meanwhile, the gunman who took the lives of seven more in Half Moon Bay two days later was also older than most — 66, the third-oldest in history.

 We are criminologists who built a database of 191 mass shooters using public data.
-The shooters in our records date back to 1966 and are coded on nearly 200 different variables, including age at the time of attack.
-Our research shows that mass shootings – defined here as events in which four or more people are killed in a public place with no underlying criminal activity – have become more frequent, and deadly, over time.
+The shooters in our records date back to 1966 and are coded on nearly 200 different variables, including age at the time of the attack.
+Our research shows that mass shootings – defined here as events in which four or more people are killed in a public place with no underlying criminal activity – have become more frequent and deadly over time.

 Prior to the January 2023 Californian shootings, mass shooters were also getting younger overall.
 From 1980 to 1989, the median age of mass shooters was 39.
 Over the next two decades, it was 33.
 And from 2010 to 2019, it was 29.